 This is one of those movies that isn’t overly great, but I can’t help but enjoy.
 Starts off somewhat similarly to The Blob (also from 1958), in which two teens try to convince the authorities of a giant spider residing in a cave on the outskirts of town.
 And once they see it, they believe.

-In a scene somewhat like the cave scene from Night of the Lepus (1972), authorities witness the spider and gas the caves.
+In a scene somewhat like the cave scene from Night of the Lepus, authorities witness the spider and gas the caves.
 Of course, the fun doesn’t end there.
-We have a groovy scene where, as a band is playing some early rock ‘n roll, the unconscious (everyone thought it was dead) spider wakes up, and strikes horror into both the students playing music and the town proper.
+We have a groovy scene where, as a band is playing some early rock ‘n roll, the unconscious spider (which everyone just assumed was dead) wakes up, and strikes horror into both the students playing music and the town proper.